RI DAILY

 Discoveries so far can confuse, but a fascinating picture emerges from the newest evidence.

-And not just that, something transcendent may happen.
+And not just that, something transcendent happens.

-Dr. Michael Newton’s Giant Step Forward
+Dr. Michael Newton’s Giant Step

 It was like Columbus smacking into the Americas.